Linux Is Not As Safe As You Think

 Stupidest story ever.

-this is like saying (Score:3)
+this is like saying (Score:5, Insightful)

 that a particular brand of car can be stolen easily if you leave them parked on the street with the door open and the keys in the ignition.